 The first thing you need to do is pick the right itinerary.
 There is no ‘one size fits all’ to high altitude, and you need to have as much acclimatization in the critical points of the trek.
 You need 3 nights acclimatization in Khare on the way up the trail.
 Also, our trips spend two nights at the Base Camp before heading to High Camp.
 This addition to the itinerary is vital to a safe, enjoyable and successful experience in a low oxygen environment.

-Learn From Experts
+Learn From Our Experience

 Breathing techniques, low heart rates, excellent hydration and pacing are all critical to be safe and successful on your ascent of Mera Peak.
 Getting in the right physical preparations for this journey is also going to be essential.
 You will need excellent physical conditioning to be able to walk up and down hills with a weighted backpack at high altitude.
 We can help you with this.

 Supporting the Local People

-We have our own full time staff on the ground in Kathmandu and we only run a quality service on all our trekking and mountaineering itineraries.
-CONTACT US and we can explain how we operate our adventures in Nepal.
+We have our own full-time staff on the ground in Kathmandu, and we run a quality service on all our trekking and climbing trips to Island peak.
+CONTACT US, and we can explain how we operate our adventures in Nepal.